Jeff Toews

-Jeffrey Mark Toews (born November 4, 1957) is a former NFL offensive tackle and guard who played seven seasons with the Miami Dolphins.
-In college, Toews played for the University of Washington and was named to the 1977 All-Pacific-8 Conference football team, 1978 All-Pacific-10 Conference football team, and 1978 College Football All-America Team.
-He was selected by the Dolphins in the second round of the 1979 NFL Draft.
+Jeffrey Mark Toews (born November 4, 1957) is an American former professional football player who was an offensive tackle and guard for seven seasons with the Miami Dolphins of the National Football League (NFL).
+He played college football for the Washington Huskies and was named to the 1977 All-Pacific-8 Conference football team, 1978 All-Pacific-10 Conference football team, and 1978 College Football All-America Team.
+He was selected by the Dolphins in the second round of the 1979 NFL draft.

+Personal life

 He is the younger brother of former Pittsburgh Steelers linebacker Loren Toews.